 When done for the day clean the setup as above and:

 Empty the tubing from the flow bath.
-Send parameters to outflow pump (Figure 9).
+Send parameters to outflow syringe pump (see Table of Materials, Figure 9).
 Valve: Bath valve (2); Microstep mode: Normal; Plunger target: 0; Plunger speed: 30.
 NOTE: Terminate the command when you see the tubing is empty.

 Initialize the pump several times (Figure 9B)